 This Wallaby offering is the perfect go-to Greek yogurt.
 Not only is it available at the majority of conventional grocers, it’s also a tasty middle-of-the-road offering for those who don’t want to commit to the calories of a whole-milk-based yogurt, but like the idea of reaping extra nutrients from a bit of milk fat.

 Maple Hill Creamery’s yogurts are made just two ingredients: grass-fed milk and live cultures.
 That difference in milk might be reflected in the price, but it’s well worth the extra cents if you can afford it.
 “Grass-fed yogurt contains more omega-3s and conjugated linoleic acids, both of which help prevent heart disease, inflammation, diabetes and various cancers,” registered dietitian Stephanie Middleberg explains.
 Bonus: Maple Hill Greek yogurts are rich, creamy and taste way more decadent than they are.

 Chobani Greek yogurts have low sugar content and are packed with plenty of satiating protein, so they can make a great choice to keep around the house.
-Don’t be scared away by the 4% on the label, though.
-The fat will keep you full and focused so you don’t reach for a less-than-nutritious snack mid-morning.
+This non-fat snack packs in 15 percent of your daily value of bone-building calcium.

 Stonyfield Organic Whole Milk Greek Yogurt, Plain

 Because this is made with organic non-fat milk and live active cultures, you can’t go wrong with this plain, thick and delicious Greek-style yogurt.
 Organically raised cows aren’t subject to the same hormones and antibiotics that conventional cows are; no antibiotics for them means no antibiotics for you.
 Pair a pot with some fresh fruit, raw nuts and a tasty weight loss teas for a complete, healthy breakfast.